helanga/MechaCar_Statistical_Analysis/README.md

  - Methodology : Examin the Multiple R-squared value to indicate how well the regression model approximate real world data points.In most cases, the value will range between 0 and 1 and can be used as a probabilty metric to determine the likehood that future data points will fit the model.

- - According to the our summery table  Multiple R-squared valu is 0.7149,so it's greater than 0.7 ,and it means model does an sufficient juob of predicting mpg.
+ - According to the our summery table  Multiple R-squared valu is 0.7149,so it's greater than 0.7 ,and it means model does an sufficient job of predicting mpg.

 ### Deliverable2: